Impact of Moratorium on Banks - Investment Banks India | Valuqo Capital

 With the ongoing pandemic and lockdowns imposed earlier people are facing cash flow problems, resulting from a reduction in income or no income due to job losses.
 RBI has announced certain measures to combat the issue of burden of debt services during the COVID-19 pandemic to facilitate the easy transaction of business, to boost liquidity in the market.

 After the Reserve Bank of India allowed lenders to offer borrowers a moratorium, there has been a flurry of announcements from different banks, NBFCs, HFCs, and credit card providers on this essentially ‘EMI pause’ facility.
 On the face of it, a moratorium period is a period during a credit term when the borrower is not obligated to make a payment.
 It provides loan borrowers with the freedom of ‘Not to pay EMIs’ for a specified period.

 However, the extension of the moratorium until August 2020 could adversely impact their collections than the previously anticipated levels.
 While fresh sanctions from lenders including financial institutions (SIDBI, NABARD, NHB) are in various stages of approval, the liquidity profile of banks, especially lower-rated and small entities, could witness headwinds in the event of any delays in securing fresh funding.

 Post moratorium period ends, NPAs are expected to shoot up from the current level of around Rs.
 10 lakh crores, when these mortgage loans come up for repayments.
 In a report, Fitch Ratings said Indian banks are looking at significant asset-quality challenges for at least the next two years despite regulatory measures and estimated that their NPAs could rise by as much as 200-600 basis points, depending on the severity of stress and banks’ individual risk exposures.
 In the Financial Stability Report, the RBI said the gross NPAs of the banking sector could rise to 14.7 percent by March 2021, in the worst-case scenario.

 A report published by Mint stated that about 5.58 million salaried workforces withdrew their EPFs.
 This indicates a fall in the income of these individuals and hence shows how default can be predicted.
 As per the rating agency ICRA, 52% of assets under management of non-banking finance companies (NBFCs) were under a moratorium as of May 2020.

 The RBI in reaction did try to improve the liquidity position by reducing the repo rated by 115 bps since March 2020.
 This will effectively reduce the lending rates, mortgage interest rates by approximately 1 percent.
 So, if people chose to restructure their loans, they could avail the benefit through easy personal credit.
 Again, this policy can be benefited only if the borrowers pay their debts and the interest on time.
-If not, the banks and the NBFCs will go in a deep niche.
+If not, the banks and the NBFCs will go in a deep niche

 The Coronavirus pandemic has resulted in a dip in world economic progress.
 India’s gross domestic product (GDP) collapsed by 23.9 percent in the first quarter.
 The sharp economic contraction indicates the impact on the banking sector will be huge.
 Recovery after the lockdown will also vary across sectors, depending on the structural resiliency in the sectors and the progress in the underlying consumer class.